Fiduciary Duty Claims

 Certain business relationships involve heightened duties such as the duties often owed by professionals to their clients, and the duties owed among partners.
 The key personnel of a company or its board are required to act in a manner that advances the interests of the business, rather than any personal motivations.

 When those heightened duties to the business are breached, the injured clients may have claims for compensation.
-Under New York law, in some cases, that may even include compensation beyond the actual damages.
+Under certain state laws, that may even include compensation beyond the actual damages.
 Other business relationships are considered to be arms length where the law implies no special duties on individual employees.